How to Improve Jaw Function with Myofunctional Therapy That Actually Works

 5. Cheek Stretches: Stretches can improve flexibility and reduce tightness in the muscles that control jaw movement.

-Each exercise is designed to be simple but effective, and most patients perform them daily.
+Each exercise is designed to be simple yet effective, and most patients perform them daily.
 Consistency is key to achieving long-term results.

 The Benefits of Myofunctional Therapy for Jaw Function